SasView/sasview/src/sas/perspectives/fitting/media/fitting_help.rst

 Equation 10

-Since we have found the weighting factor on each bin points, it is convenient to transform x’-y’ back to x-y coordinate (rotating it by -/theta/ around z axis).
+Since we have found the weighting factor on each bin points, it is convenient to transform xâ€™-yâ€™ back to x-y coordinate (rotating it by -/theta/ around z axis).
 Then, for the polar symmetric smear

 .. image:: sm_image025.gif